 Instructions:

-- Preheat the oven to 350 degrees and line two baking sheets with silicone baking mats.
+- Preheat the oven to 350 degrees and line two baking sheets with parchment paper.
 Set aside.

-- In a medium-sized bowl, whisk together the flour, corn starch, baking powder, and salt.
+- In a medium-sized bowl, whisk together the flour, corn starch, baking soda, and salt.
 Set aside.

-- Pour the sprinkles into a small bowl and scoop the cookie dough into your hands using a 2 tablespoon cookie scoop (see note below).
+- Pour the sprinkles into a small bowl and scoop the cookie dough into your hands using a medium-sized cookie scoop (I used my #24, which is 2.7 tablespoons).
 Roll the cookie dough into a ball and then roll it in the sprinkles.
 Repeat with the rest of the cookie dough.

 - Keep any leftover cookies in an airtight container on the counter for up to 7 days.